So just how much does a bike lock cost these days anyway?

 Here we have reviewed Onguard 8020 Mastiff Bike Chain Lock.

 Another option is a foldable bike lock.
 This style lock comes in various lengths allowing the owner options depending on how and to what the bike is to be secured.

 Often purchased in pairs, the foldable lock is designed to secure both wheels of the bike to the frame and the valuable bike frame to an immovable bike rack.

 By securing the entire bike the owner prevents a potential thief from either rolling the bike away or stealing the valuable wheels.

 Foldable locks are typically more expensive than a flex cable or chain lock.
-The average price of a foldable lock ranges between $50.00 and 100.00 but are available with carrying cases and costing up to $200.00 on Amazon.com.
+The average price of a foldable lock ranges between $50.00 and $100.00 but some are available with carrying cases and may cost up to $200.00.